Directed by Michael Uppendahl

 And once more the Devil with the Yellow Eyes returns, scaring David.
 The memory changes, things aren’t the same anymore.
 When they come out of the memory work they’ve literally transported “600 feet through two solid walls.”
 Yowzahs.

 The continuing relationship between David and Syd is fun, not a conventional-type relationship we so often see.
 Of course that’s precipitated by the fact they’re mutants, or whatever you’d like to call them.
-Either way, she’s awesome, and it’s excellent to see a different female character in these superhero stories.
+Either way, she’s awesome, and it’s excellent to see a different woman than is usually typical in these superhero stories.
 In this episode, David and Syd talk about their past to one another.
 He also has residual physical manifestations of their switching bodies.

 Later, David goes over with Cary for a few tests.
 A kind of stress test.
 This takes him back to a memory on Halloween, as he and big sister Amy go trick or treating.
 When their dog ran off, David ended up seeing The World’s Angriest Boy in The World come to life.
 Oh, and Lenny shows up, too!
 We watch now as he speaks to Lenny, hearing her, yet to the outside world he’s not actually talking.
 His brain’s lighting up as if he’s talking, but he’s not at all.
 Lenny is one hell of an antagonist, though.
 As if his mind, in general.
 It goes into overdrive.
 David levitates, followed by Syd, as well.
 They disappear into nothingness.